 The fungi grows parasitically, on the lower area of the maple trees.
 However, it also grows in deciduous varieties of trees around the globe.
 It can develop anywhere, but still it is rare in nature despite the fact that it is now harvested for many uses.
 The appearance of this mushroom is different from other mushrooms; brown-red with a few more shades.
 Particularly, the appearance differs from growth to growth.

 For centuries, the mushroom has been regarded by Asian doctors to be one of the most beneficial plants on the planet.
 It was once saved for use by sovereignty, said to improve durability and longevity.
-Asian herbalists also claim that Ganoderma lucidum is anti-inflammatory, antitumor, and immune therapeutic medicine.
-As per a Japanese research, it can cure cancer, and one study on mice confirmed that.
+Asian herbalists also claim that Ganoderma lucidum is anti-inflammatory, anti-tumor, and immune therapeutic medicine.

-Although adverse reactions to an everyday use of the Ganoderma lucidum are light and rare, seek advice from your physician before using this mushroom or any other supporting treatment method.
-It is easily available in most of the Asian import stores, but you can also get it from your nearby health food store or here.
+Although adverse reactions to an everyday use of the Ganoderma lucidum are light and rare, seek advice from your physician before using Lingzhi mushroom or any other supporting treatment method.